astral-sh/uv/docs/configuration/indexes.md

 Users can opt in to alternate index behaviors via the`--index-strategy` command-line option, or the `UV_INDEX_STRATEGY` environment variable, which supports the following values:

-- `first-match` (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package.
+- `first-index` (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package.
 - `unsafe-first-match`: Search for each package across all indexes, but prefer the first index with a compatible version, even if newer versions are available on other indexes.